 - Let your contact know by another means (for example, phone or instant message) that their email account might be hacked.
 Suggest they follow these Gmail security tips.

-You can block email from unwanted senders.
-When you block a sender, their messages go to your Spam folder.
+When you block a sender, their messages will go to your Spam folder.

 - On your computer, go to Gmail.